Detecting when LLMs are Uncertain

 Branching vs Thinking Tokens

 Branching predictions involves following a few logits to see what other tokens they lead to.
 This is often called MCTS (Monte Carlo Tree Search) and is a method that has been often tried in LLMs to middling success.
+One of the tradeoffs of branching is that it requires using inference compute in a way where the branches cannot benefit from each others compute.

 Thinking tokens are a way of achieving more compute in an uncertain state without sacrificing some of that compute to explore a branch that you might kill.
+Inserting “Wait…” causes the AI to realize that it might have made a mistake.

 Attention Entropy